igorline/slither_wiki/Detector-Documentation.md

     }
 }
 ```
 Bob calls `transfer`.
-As a result, the ethers are sent to the address 0x0 and are lost.
+As a result, all Ether is sent to the address `0x0` and is lost.

 ### Recommendation
 Initialize all the variables.
 If a variable is meant to be initialized to zero, explicitly set it to zero.